OReyesMatte/MEDUSSA/README.md

 ## CARE

 - `care.yml`: conda environment file with the software specifications when training and segmenting
-- `CARE_FM2FM.zip`: Compressed folder containing the CARE model.
-The `Predict.ipynb` notebook shows how to load it.
-Requires tensorflow

 ### The following notebooks are adapted from the official [CSBDeep repository](https://github.com/CSBDeep/CSBDeep)
 - `Preparation.ipynb`: transforming the data into patches and exporting them into .npz files